 - Information about recovery and follow-up care

-After surgery, watch for complications such as infection, hematoma or lymphedema and swelling in your arm or hand.
-Call your doctor immediately if you see signs of swelling, a buildup of fluid, redness, pain or other symptoms of infection.
+After surgery, you need to watch for complications such as infection, hematoma or lymphedema and swelling in your arm or hand.
+Call your surgeon immediately if you see signs of swelling, a buildup of fluid in the breast, redness, pain or other symptoms of infection.

 Can't find the health information you're looking for?